Work hard. Play Hard.

 Ben and Lisa have four children: Lauren, Hannah, Hans, and Faith.

 Hannah is the second-oldest.
 As a member of the Jesup Class of 2013, Hannah served as a class officer, was a four-year State track competitor, and president of the Jesup FFA.
 She graduated with the class of 2017 from Cornell University in Ithaca, New York, where she majored in Agricultural Sciences with a Business Concentration and a minor in Agribusiness Management.
 She is a member of the Alpha Phi Sorority, and in college participated in Agriculture Future of America, Cornell University Dairy Science Club, and was an Agricultural Sciences Ambassador.
-Hannah has worked at Monsanto, BankIowa, GROWMARK, and Channel Seeds, and now manages a top Asgrow/DEKALB sales region as a District Sales Manager in southern Minnesota.
+Hannah has worked at Monsanto, BankIowa, GROWMARK, and Channel Seeds, and managed a top Asgrow/DEKALB sales region as a District Sales Manager in southern Minnesota.
+In 2020, Hannah accepted a position with BASF as a business representative, and lives in southern Iowa.

 Hans is the third of the Riensche children.
 In the Class of 2017 at Jesup High School, he played trumpet in the school band and was an active member of the Jesup FFA chapter.
 Hans has also played at the state championship with the high school basketball team and has attended several basketball camps at Iowa State University under the mentorship of Coach Fred “The Mayor” Hoiberg.
 He has served as both class Treasurer and FFA Treasurer and is an avid soccer player.
 Hans studied Environmental Sustainability at the Northwestern University high school summer program in Chicago, IL and at Cornell University in Ithaca, NY.
-In 2018, Hans won the prestegious John Chrystal Award for his exceptional work as a Borlaug-Ruan intern based at the Chinese Academy of Agricultural Sciences in Beijing, China over the summer of 2017.
+In 2018, Hans won the prestigious John Chrystal Award for his exceptional work as a Borlaug-Ruan intern based at the Chinese Academy of Agricultural Sciences in Beijing, China over the summer of 2017.
 Hans interned with BASF in North Carolina in 2018 and in Germany in 2019.
 Hans is currently a member of the Iowa State University Class of 2021, where he is a member of Alpha Gamma Rho.
+Additionally, he serves as a senator for Iowa State’s College of Agriculture and Life Sciences.

 The Crew | BDFC’s Elite

 Early every morning, Monday through Friday (and sometimes Saturday), the crew arrives at the farm.
 Employees clock in, get a to-do list from Ben, and begin the day.
 As farming is largely a team-oriented occupation, our guys get to know each other pretty well.
-Regulars at the farm include Andy Covington and Paul Martin, both of whom have worked for BDFC for over 20 years.
-Ben’s parents, Roland and Arlene Riensche, also are common sights, as they still work on the farm just about every single day.
+Regulars at the farm include Andy Covington and Kendall Kane, both of whom have worked for BDFC for over 20 years.

 At BDFC, our employees and their families are respected.
 From your first day on the job, you’ll be expected to learn, contribute, and expand your skills to meet the demands of a modern agricultural world.
 We believe there is nothing nobler than growing the food necessary to feed the world.
 As such, we strive to take care of our business, our land, our community, and our team.